 Quaking aspen (Populus tremuloides) flowers begin to emerge.

 I want this slow showing of spring to speed up, but it should not be hurried.
 Soon enough I will want the season to slow down — it all happens in such a rush once it gains momentum in May, and hurdles toward blossoming, fruiting, and autumn once again.
 I have learned that, as with all of life’s special times, it is better to wait for, notice and welcome each change; to savor the whole unfolding of new life.

 Bur oaks (Quercus macrocarpa) shine against a cloudless October sky.

 The fleeting season of gold and blue arrived in central Minnesota last week.
 The golden hues of bitternut hickory, bur oak, aspen and ash glow against a sky the color of a newly opened morning glory — a shade unique to autumn.
-Along the Snake River, the steely blue-gray wings of a great blue heron swoop over the sparkling water.
+Along the Snake River in Pine County, MN, the steely blue-gray wings of a great blue heron swoop over the sparkling water.

 A great blue heron (Ardea herodias) swoops over the Snake River in east central Minnesota.

 Heavenly blue (Ipomea purpurea) morning glories continue to bloom in October.